Bruno Fanciullacci

 Bruno Fanciullacci ([ˈbruːno fantʃulˈlattʃi]; 13 November 1919 – 17 July 1944) was an Italian Partisan during World War II.
-During the Italian Civil War, he co-founded the Gruppi di Azione Patriottica (GAP), a Communist partisan organization.
+During the Italian Civil War, he co-founded the Gruppi di Azione Patriottica (GAP), a Communist partisan organisation.
 He was involved in the assassination of the "Philosopher of Fascism" Giovanni Gentile in April 1944.

 Early life and political activities

 Bruno Fanciullacci was born in the village of Pieve a Nievole in rural Tuscany in 1919 to Raffaello and Rosa Michelini.
 The family moved to Florence in 1932 after his father was left unemployed due to his anti-fascist leanings.
 The young Fanciullacci worked as a milkman and as an elevator boy at the Grand Hotel Cavour.
 He established contact with clandestine anti-fascist networks at age 16, getting arrested in 1938 and being sentenced to 7 years in prison for "subversive activities" including the distribution of left-wing pamphlets and posters.

 Upon the fall of Fascism in July 1943, Fanciullacci was released from prison, joining the Partisans against Republic of Salò troops in the civil war 2 months later, choosing "Massimo" as his nom de guerre.
 He proceeded to co-found the Gruppi di Azione Patriottica (The Patriotic Action Groups or GAP, known in Italian as the Gappisti).

-On January 14, 1944, Fanciullacci disguised himself as a Fascist militia officer and gained entry to the Fascist Party Florence headquarters, placing a bomb which killed two and injured others.
+On 14 January 1944, Fanciullacci disguised himself as a Fascist militia officer and gained entry to the Fascist Party Florence headquarters, placing a bomb which killed two and injured others.
 In the following months, he participated in several small-scale attacks against Fascist targets.

 Assassination of Giovanni Gentile

-After the March 22nd, 1944 execution of the Martyrs of Campo di Marte, the self-proclaimed "Philosopher of Fascism" and key figure of Benito Mussolini's Fascist government Giovanni Gentile received a death threat in the form of a letter, now believed to have been sent by Fanciullacci or his GAP associates. it read:
+After the 22 March 1944 execution of the Martyrs of Campo di Marte, the self-proclaimed "Philosopher of Fascism" and key figure of Benito Mussolini's Fascist government Giovanni Gentile received a death threat in the form of a letter, now believed to have been sent by Fanciullacci or his GAP associates.
+It read:

-On April 15, Gentile sat in his car in Florence when he was approached by Fanciullacci and an associate (said to be either Antonio Ignesti or Giuseppe Martini), both hiding pistols under books, when Gentile rolled down the car's window, he was shot several times in the chest by the assassins, and died shortly afterwards.
+On 15 April, Gentile sat in his car in Florence when he was approached by Fanciullacci and an associate (said to be either Antonio Ignesti or Giuseppe Martini), both hiding pistols under books, when Gentile rolled down the car's window, he was shot several times in the chest by the assassins, and died shortly afterwards.

 Some historians have claimed that, while shooting Gentile, Fanciullacci exclaimed: "I don't kill the man, but his ideas!".
 According to other sources, Fanciullacci said: "This is sent by popular justice!"